 Reg Kielty's history as a singer/songwriter goes back to the 1970's and illustrates a long term commitment to the love of the art.
 From Irish immigrant heritage but raised in the North of England, the Irish and Celtic cultural and musical spirit are an ever abiding travelling companion.
 In this great tradition he has continued to work with a range of talented musicians who collaboratively bring something different to the table.
 Major diverse influences too have played their part across the decades from early 60’s / 70’s British, Irish and American rock and contemporary artists through the heady days of 70’s rock glam and punk, electronica and onto the great narrative songwriters.
 Travelling extensively throughout the world and having lived in 3 separate continents have provided a greater songwriting palette to draw inspiration from.
 As a frontman and vocalist Reg Kielty led several bands in the past with a primary focus on anthemic melody, lyrical imagery and theatricality.
-Today he continues to perform as part of the band "TRUE NORTH" based in central Lancashire, presenting cross genre original and cover songs of quality.
+Today he continues to write and collaborate as part of the studio band "TRUE NORTH" based in central Lancashire.

 Reg Kielty is a member of PRS for Music and PPL (Phonographic Performance Ltd)

 Hailing from glorious North West England, Al Davis began his musical apprenticeship in a bedsit in 1987.
 Aided by a trusty Akai 4000 reel to reel, he and a friend crafted and recorded songs until daylight beckoned.
 Influenced by The Beatles, The Doors, 60'S Garage and the sonic landscapes of Manchester, Liverpool and Sheffield they formed a band and pedalled their self-written gems on the "toilet" circuit of the UK, and later Europe.
 Dipping toes in the Britpop wave, they shared dressing rooms (toilets) with Suede, Blur, Muse, Oasis and The Verve.
 A reformation of the Band in the early 00's saw a sojourn into rock and signing to Psychophonic Records.They recorded an unreleased album at Revolution Studios Manchester, and toured support slots in the UK, Europe with brief USA dates.
 Following the usual wrangles, Al took a sabbatical from the whole band "thing".
-With a taste for all things Americana and aided by the holy trinity of Telecaster, Precision Bass and AC30, he re-kindled his longstanding songwriting affair, with a chance meeting over a beer with Reg Kielty in early 2017 culminating in a new songwriting partnership....al la Regal Songs, and in addition playing a pivotal musical role in the band "TRUE NORTH".
-Creating a song from a few scrawled notes and a nagging tune floating around ones head still provides the same buzz as it ever did in that damp Northern bedsit in 1987.
-I wonder what happened to that old Akai 4000?
+With a taste for all things Americana and aided by the holy trinity of Telecaster, Precision Bass and AC30, he re-kindled his longstanding songwriting affair, with a chance meeting over a beer with Reg Kielty in early 2017 culminating in a collaboration....al la Regal Songs, and the studio band "True North".

 Regal Songs are happy to welcome on board one of the most in demand bass players in the North West of England.
 Norm Helm has played as a member of jazz fusion guitarist Gary Boyle’s Band as well as working with many of the local area jazz greats such as sax legend Harold Salisbury, renowned drummers Paul Burgess (10CC), and Phil Eaves, and guitar afficiado Lee Wharton.